 Thereby the Buddhist concept of Zen.
-It therefore emphasizes on an individual’s consciousness of the self.
+It also therefore emphasizes on an individual’s consciousness of the self.
 As well as and more interestingly its relations with nature.

 Therefore every choice we make impacts others.
-All from its creation, its distribution, its use and its disposal.
+All from its creation, its distribution, its use and also its disposal.
 All thereby noted by GlobalStewards.org.

-Sustainability in your living space can be therefore done in simple ways.
+Sustainability in your living space can also be therefore done in simple ways.
 If you’re new to the concept, you can start with the easiest steps.
 Here are some home improvement tips for a sustainable living.

 Passive cooling strategies involve energy efficient designs to control heat gain in spaces.
 These designs include ventilation, windows insulation, and shading.
 Remember that the cooling strategies you can apply in your home is determined by your climate.
 If you live in a tropical region, you may need year-round shading.